 Have you already earned college-level credits at other institutions or accounting colleges?
 GMercyU makes it easy for you to transfer your credits.
 Learn how on our Transfer Credits page.

-In addition, GMercyU offers dual admissions agreements with Bucks County Community College and Montgomery County Community College — as well as the following articulation agreement.
+In addition, GMercyU offers dual admissions agreements with Bucks County Community College and Montgomery County Community College — as well as the following articulation agreements.

 AS Business Administration to BS in Finance